Most of us want to spend the least to get the most.

-How much is a personal trainer meant to charge and how much do personal trainers cost are burning questions.
+Burning questions are how much a personal trainer is meant to charge and how much personal trainers cost.

-Here, I’ve provided 9 tips that can help you maximize your pricing and sales model.
+Here, I’ve provided 9 tips to help you maximize your pricing and sales model.

 1. Understand Industry Standards

-One great way to gauge what your personal trainer rates should be, especially when you’re just starting out, is to look at the going rate.
+One great way to gauge your personal trainer rates, especially when you’re just starting out, is to look at the going rate.

-How much are personal trainers charging and what do health and fitness services similar to your general cost.
+How much are personal trainers charging, and what are health and fitness services similar to your general cost?

-By starting with standard personal trainer prices, you can at least guarantee a good initial price point which will allow you to build your profile and brand into something more substantial and notable.
+By starting with standard personal trainer prices, you can at least guarantee a good initial price point, allowing you to build your profile and brand into something more substantial and notable.

 Look at the personal trainer hourly rate in your area’s gyms and work that figure into your calculations.

-So your goal is to quickly build value and a reputation around your brand and services so as to elevate to your own pricing standards.
+So your goal is to build value quickly and a reputation around your brand and services to elevate to your own pricing standards.